uark-photon-team-01/photon/DATABASE-README.md

 - **Receive port:** 7501 (hit detection)
 - **Default IP:** 127.0.0.1 (can be changed via UI)

-You can set a different network IP using the "Set Network IP" field at the bottom of the entry screen.
+You can set a different broadcast IP using the "Set Broadcast IP" field at the bottom of the entry screen.
+The listener still accepts any IP on port 7501.

 ---